Kyrobi/Cynagen/rules.md

 * Purposely claiming land or building right next to an existing claim or build is not permitted.

-* Placing blocks to purposely harm another player’s build it also considered griefing.
+* Placing blocks to purposely harm another player’s build is considered griefing.

+* If you live inside a person's claim, the owner of the claim has the final say.
+This includes kicking you out without notice, telling you where to build, and etc. Land claim owner's actions cannot supersede the server's rule: destroying your build, killing your animals, and etc.

 ## 2. Do not advertise.
 * Advertising is prohibited in chat.
 Advertising consists of promoting anything that isn’t Cynagen related.

-* Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) is allowed as long as they are not being promoted.
+* Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) are allowed as long as they are not being promoted.

 * If you advertise on the server, you will be punished depending on the severity and frequency of the advertisement.

-* Advertising your in-game products is perfectly fine; you are allowed to promote your plot shop and products you are selling in-game as long as it isn’t excessive (excessive being less than 2 minutes in between each advertisement).
+* Advertising your in-game products is fine; you are allowed to promote your plot shop and products you are selling in-game as long as it isn’t excessive (excessive being less than 2 minutes in between each advertisement).

 ## 3. Be Respectful to everyone.
 * You are allowed to swear on this server, but you may not direct your language toward another user with intent to be harmful.
 Staff will decide if the language is used to harm others.
 If you'd like to debate your case, you will need to provide evidence that you’re not violating the rule.

-* Racist rhetorics are not allowed anywhere on the server (includes chat, books, signs, etc.).
+* Racist rhetorics are not allowed anywhere on the server (builds, chat, books, signs, etc).

 * Cyber-bullying, harassment, and doing things to create chaos isn’t allowed.